BenWashburn1457/seatrac_driver/README.md

     If you have installed the seatrac_driver and it is in /lib, /usr/lib, or CMAKE_PREFIX_PATH, the example should use your installation.
 But you do not need to install seatrac_driver beforehand to build an example.
-Each example is setup to find and download the driver from the git repository (using FetchContent) if it cannot find an existing seatrac_driver on your computer.
+Each example is setup to find and download the driver from this git repository (using FetchContent) if it cannot find an existing seatrac_driver on your computer.
 4. Run the example: `./build/<example_name> <serial_port>`